mguery/terraform/README.md

 ```
 Then `terraform apply` and enter a value - the name of the VPC you want to create.
 Then 'yes' to create.

+`terraform apply -auto-approve` - auto approves plan, no need to type yes

+`terraform plan -out myplan.tfplan` - this command creates a plan for a reviewer to go over the plan. if it passes the plan, you can approve the process to be deployed [infor about Plan](https://www.terraform.io/docs/cli/commands/plan.html)

 ---
 Notes from [Getting Started with Terraform](https://cloudskills.io/blog/terraform-aws-1), [Intro to Terraform](https://hackernoon.com/hashicorps-terraform-a-introduction-7f2034ae), [Terraform references for AWS](https://registry.terraform.io/providers/hashicorp/aws/latest)